-However, when an AVM hemorrhages there are several treatments to stop the bleeding and prevent another hemorrhage.
+Brain AVMs can cause devastating damage when they hemorrhage (bleed) or rupture.
+Treating an AVM is not always necessary.
+However, when an AVM hemorrhages, there are several treatments to stop the bleeding and prevent another hemorrhage.

-A small plastic tube, or catheter, is inserted through the groin and is guided up to the brain vessels and into the AVM.
-A glue, non-reactive liquid, is injected into the AVM.
-The adhesive material hardens as it is injected and blocks the blood flow through the AVM.
-If the AVM is larger in size, AVM embolization must be done in stages to ensure that all of the AVM is blocked off.
-AVM embolization is performed with the patient under general anesthesia.
+During AVM embolization, a small, flexible tube, or catheter, is inserted through the groin and guided up to the brain vessels and into the AVM.
+A non-reactive liquid, or glue-like material, is injected into the AVM.
+The adhesive material hardens and blocks the blood flow through the AVM.

 AVM Surgery (Resection)